Measurements of the branching fractions of $\Xi_{c}^{0}\to\Xi^{0}\pi^{0}$, $\Xi_{c}^{0}\to\Xi^{0}\eta$, and $\Xi_{c}^{0}\to\Xi^{0}\eta^{\prime}$ and asymmetry parameter of $\Xi_{c}^{0}\to\Xi^{0}\pi^{0}$: Data sample

 This measurement uses data recorded at center-of-mass (c.m.) energies at or near the $\Upsilon(1S)$, $\Upsilon(2S)$, $\Upsilon(3S)$, $\Upsilon(4S)$, and $\Upsilon(5S)$ resonances by the Belle detector, and at or near the $\Upsilon(4S)$ and at 10.75~GeV by the Belle II detector.
 The data samples correspond to integrated luminosities of 980~$\mathrm{fb}^{-1}$ and 426~$\mathrm{fb}^{-1}$ for Belle and Belle~II, respectively.

 Monte Carlo (MC) samples of simulated events are used to optimize signal selection criteria, calculate the reconstruction efficiency, and investigate possible background sources.
 Signal events are generated using the {\sc pythia}~\cite{pythia1,pythia2} and {\sc evtgen}~\cite{evtgen} software packages via $\eetocc$, where one of the charm quarks is required to hadronize into a $\xicz$ baryon.
 Simulated $\xicz\to\xizhz/\xipi$ decays are generated with a phase space model.
-To obtain the correct reconstruction and selection efficiency, the simulated signal samples are weighted according to the measured values of $\alpha$.
+To determine the efficiency for the branching fraction measurement, the simulated signal samples are weighted according to eq.~(\ref{eq:1}) and the measured values of $\alpha$.
 Due to the small sample size, $\alpha$ is not measured for $\Xi_c^0\to\Xi^0\eta^{(\prime)}$, so the corresponding simulated signal samples are not weighted.
-Background samples of $\Upsilon(4S) \to B^+B^-$ and $B^0\bar{B}^0$ decays at Belle and Belle II, as well as $\Upsilon(5S) \to B_s^{(*)0}\bar{B}_s^{(*)0}$ decays at Belle, are generated using {\sc evtgen} and {\sc pythia}.~The continuum background from $e^+e^- \to q\bar{q}$ processes, where $q$ indicates a $u$. $d$, $c$, or $s$ quark, is generated by the {\sc kkmc}~\cite{kkmc} software package, with {\sc pythia} used for hadronization and {\sc evtgen} for subsequent decays of hadrons.
+Background samples of $\Upsilon(4S) \to B^+B^-$ and $B^0\bar{B}^0$ decays at Belle and Belle II, as well as $\Upsilon(5S) \to B_s^{(*)0}\bar{B}_s^{(*)0}$ decays at Belle, are generated using {\sc evtgen} and {\sc pythia}.~The continuum background from $e^+e^- \to q\bar{q}$ processes, where $q$ indicates a $u$, $d$, $c$, or $s$ quark, is generated by the {\sc kkmc}~\cite{kkmc} software package, with {\sc pythia} used for hadronization and {\sc evtgen} for subsequent decays of hadrons.
 Final state radiation effects are accounted for using the PHOTOS package~\cite{photos}.
 Simulation of the detector response uses the {\sc geant3}~\cite{geant3} and {\sc geant4}~\cite{geant4} software packages for Belle and Belle II, respectively.